laurgu/CSI4107_A1/README.md

 ![Doc2Vec Trec Eval Screenshot](imgs/Doc2Vec_TrecEval.png)

 From the trec eval results, we observe that the Apache Lucene model far outperfroms both the BERT and Doc2Vec implementations of an IR system.

-We also compare the runtimes of the three models.
-Below is a table sumarrizing our findings:

-Again, we notive that the Apache Lucene outperforms BERT and Doc2Vec, having significantly shorter runtimes.
+BERT performs marginally better than Doc2Vec but both models overall have poor performance.

-From this, we conclude that
+From this, we conclude that though